chrisgrieser/finder-vim-mode/README.md

 > and then `space` to select the correct action in the prompt window.

 ## Installation
+This plugin requires you to have __English as your System UI language__.
+(You can set the language via: `System Settings → General → Language & Region → Preferred Languages`)

 1. Run this in your terminal:

     ```bash